125.150. Alimony and adjudication of property rights; award of attorney's fee; subsequent modification by court

 (b) The length of the marriage; and

-(c) Any other factor which the court deems relevant in making a just and equitable disposition of that property.
+(c) Any other factor which the court deems relevant in making a just and equitable disposition of that pr

 As used in this subsection, “contribution” includes, without limitation, a down payment, a payment for the acquisition or improvement of property, and a payment reducing the principal of a loan used to finance the purchase or improvement of property.
 The term does not include a payment of interest on a loan used to finance the purchase or improvement of property, or a payment made for maintenance, insurance or taxes on property.

-4. In granting a divorce, the court may also set apart such portion of the husband's separate property for the wife's support, the wife's separate property for the husband's support or the separate property of either spouse for the support of their children as is deemed just and equitable.
+5. In granting a divorce, the court may also set apart such portion of the separate property of either spouse for the other spouse’s support or the separate property of either spouse for the support of their children as is deemed just and equitable.

 (a) The financial condition of each spouse;